rettinghaus/musescore-doc/docs/features/slurs-and-ties.md

 {% include test file="tie-01" %}

 Known limitations:

-* The is no distinction in the export between dashed and wide-dashed slur and both are exported with `@lform="dashed"`.
+* There is no distinction in the export between dashed and wide-dashed slur and both are exported with `@lform="dashed"`.